 Staff and shore assignments included two tours assigned to the Chief of Naval Operations staff in the Pentagon; duty as deputy commander, Naval Air Force Reserve in San Diego, CA; and as deputy commander for the Office of the Chief of Navy Reserve from July 2010 to July 2012.

-Cutchen has amassed nearly 5,000 hours in the various aircraft including the E-2C Hawkeye, C-2A Greyhound and F-18A+ Hornet.
-He is entitled to wear the Legion of Merit, Meritorious Service Medal, Navy and Marine Corps Commendation Medal and the Navy and Marine Corps Achievement Medal.
+He has amassed over 5,000 hours in the various aircraft including the E-2C Hawkeye, C-2A Greyhound, F-18A+ Hornet and commercial aircraft.
+He is entitled to wear the Distinguished Service Medal, Legion of Merit, Meritorious Service Medal, and several other commendations and awards.

 Bryan past and current board service includes the Maine Turnpike Authority, Veteran’s Count and the Association of the United States Navy.
 He belongs to numerous professional organizations such as the Naval Institute, Project Management Institute, Tailhook Association, Association of Naval Aviation, Military Officers Association of America and the International City/County Management Association.